Frequently Asked Questions about OSOT Membership

 How do I get a policy extension of my Liability Insurance Coverage when I retire from practice?

-OSOT professional liability insurance coverage provides five years of extended coverage for claims made when on an extended leave or after retirement or otherwise ceasing practice.
+OSOT professional liability insurance coverage provides seven years of extended coverage for claims made when on an extended leave or after retirement or otherwise ceasing practice.
 When a need arises, simply contact your insurance broker - PROLINK!

 How do I get a policy extension of my Liability Insurance Coverage when I am on parental/extended leave?